gypsydave5/gypsydave5.github.io/posts/why.md

 	echo '16 o 2 i 1111 p' | dc

 It's a quick way to do the conversion, although it does takes some practice to remember how to use `dc`.
-But it's also fun!

 [^1]: I've worked at that company - the clever sod left years ago, but he is still 'fondly' remembered...